mukta-strot/mukta-strot.github.io/README.md

 - [मराठी शब्द (Marathi Shabd)](https://mukta-strot.github.io/marathi-shabd/) (under development)

+some other projects/ideas that are right now in my head -

+- geographical maps in Marathi (digital and printable)
+- star maps (astronomical maps) in Marathi (digital and printable)
+- a printable multilingual "handbook for pregnant mother and child care". (multilingual means you can choose and print the book in any (or multiple) Indic languages you want.)

 ### Goal

 1. To improve and promote the use of unadulterated Marathi among its existing speakers.